“Imagine that we had some way to look directly at the molecules in a living organism.”David Goodsell

 Building on decades of research and mountains of data, scientists and animators are now recreating the complex inner machinery of living cells.
 The ability to animate the machinations of biological processes can even allow us to think about these in different ways.
 One of the stars of the new field of molecular animations is Drew Berry: “Scientists have always done pictures to explain their ideas, but now we’re discovering the molecular world and able to express and show what it’s like down there.
 Our understanding is just exploding”.

 But it is not only our understanding, which is exploding.
-Also the capacity to visualise molecular processes is rapidly improving and makes impressive animations accessible to anyone.
+Also the capacity to visualize molecular processes is rapidly improving and makes impressive animations accessible to anyone.
 If you are intrigued get in touch.

 If a picture is truly worth a thousand words, then unfortunately many scientists are failing to raise the potential for explaining their research with instructive graphics.
 However, publishers are increasingly recognising the benefits of graphical abstracts in the communication of research findings.
 A single‐panel image designed to deliver the take‐home message of a paper needs to be simple and aesthetically pleasing.
 It will encourage reception beyond the immediate field and promote interdisciplinary recognition of your finding.
 Graphical abstracts increasingly aid the spread of scientific ideas in the struggle for attention from peers and the media.